 After the reinforcement concrete slab has dried, it is advisable to do a subsequent process for treating the floor, suitable for generating water and abrasion resistance.
-The result will be a high quality reinforced concrete slab flooring.
+The result will be a high quality reinforced polished concrete slab flooring.

 Advantages of the reinforced concrete slab

 - Durability.
 A reinforced concrete slab can last indefinitely, if properly maintained.

 - Resistance.
 Concrete is a material that is almost impossible to damage, even in extreme conditions.
 If it is subjected to too much weight, just make the expansion joint of the slab, and it will remain in perfect condition.
 It is even fire resistant for 3 hours.

 - Easy maintenance.
 The concrete can be cleaned with neutral agents and remains in perfect condition.

 - Versatility.
 The surface remaining on a slab made of concrete is flat.
 It is possible to make any structure on top of this floor.

 - Accessibility.
 Materials are easily available anywhere in the world.